KvaGram/Untitled-the-adventure-game/README.md

     - Enter the locker room to retrive a special item.
  6. Travel to the auxillary communication station.
      - Repair the system by opening the panel
            - putting the black cable in your mouth will award you a Darwin Award
            - (not really, but I should add that.
 Still game over though)
+           - Plug the blue cable into white socket
+           - Put the yellow cable in your mouth
+ 7. Contact the cargo bay for help
+     - Agree to help, recive keycode.
+     - Alternativly, politly decline, recive keycode
+     - Alternativly, rudely decline, reciving "asshole" effect

+Please note: Some of the steps can be done in a diffrent order, and some can be entierly skipped.
+Doing so may lead to an altered ending.
+Please explore and give suggestions on what can be improved.